hsanson/chrome-pass/README.md

      and password store.

-To use the extension you need to install the extension in your chrome or chromium browser and the python native application (nativePass).
+To use the extension you need to install the extension in your chrome or chromium browser and the python native application (chrome_pass).

 ## Requirements